 Workers’ compensation is a complex area of law.
-Many times, clients believe they know how to handle a work injury because of information they read online or what they have been told from family, friends, and even their employer.
-However, handling a workers’ compensation case without an experienced attorney can lead to stress, delayed medical treatment, and can impact rights to compensation.
+Many times, clients believe they know how to handle a work injury because of information they read online or what they have been told from family, friends and even their employer.
+However, handling a workers’ comp case without a lawyer for workers compensation on your side can lead to stress, delayed medical treatment and can impact rights to compensation.

-The workers’ compensation attorneys at the Law Offices of Dale E. Anstine in York, PA have heard many myths about workers’ compensation over the years.
-Today, we’re sharing some of the most commonly heard myths and the facts to set the record straight.
+The workers’ comp injury lawyers at the Law Offices of Dale E. Anstine in York, PA have heard many myths about workers’ comp over the years.
+Today, we are sharing some of the most commonly heard myths and the facts to set the record straight.

 Workers’ compensation is a form of insurance that provides replacement wages and medical coverage for employees who are injured at work.
 Although the definition sounds simple, there are many misunderstood or mistaken myths.

 Myth #1 – If I report an injury to my boss I can get fired.

 It is illegal for employers to fire employees in direct retaliation for reporting a work injury or filing a workers’ compensation claim.
 However, it is legal for employers to fire employees while they are on workers’ comp or while a workers’ compensation claim is being litigated.
 If an employee is fired in retaliation for reporting a work injury, they may be able to take a separate cause of action in civil litigation against their employer.
 If you believe that you were wrongfully let go from your place of employment because of a work injury, reach out to our workers’ compensation attorneys today to learn more about your rights.

 Myth #2 – I can report a work injury to my employer at any time, no matter when it occurred.